demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

   | _ -> NotSupported "non record type found" |> Error
 ```

-Using the `CreateUninitialized` method of the `ShapeFSharpRecord` class, we are creating an initial value of the provided record type and using the [fold function](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/seq.fold%5B't,'state%5D-function-%5Bfsharp%5D), we are populating its individual fields using the `parseRecordField` function.
+Using the `CreateUninitialized` method of the `ShapeFSharpRecord` class, we are creating an initial value of the provided record type.
+Then using the [fold function](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/seq.fold%5B't,'state%5D-function-%5Bfsharp%5D), we are populating its fields using the `parseRecordField` function.

 That's it!